 Stronger Than Stigma

 The stigma around addiction and recovery can create isolation and shame.
 We aim to shatter those stigmas from the inside out by helping our members establish their sober identity and imagine new possibilities for their lives through fitness and community.
-Each class helps them become less defined by their substance use disorder and identify more as a so that one can of a runner, yogi, climber or boxer, and overcome isolation by fostering human relationships that endure long after the workout ends.
+Each class helps individuals become less defined by their substance use disorder and identify more as runners, yogis, climbers or boxers.
+Phoenix Team Members overcome isolation by fostering human relationships that endure long after the workout ends.

 And whether we’re sharing our stories in the gym, or turning heads in our “sober” shirts in the community, we empower members to be proud of and talk openly about their sobriety.
 Because the more open we are about our stories of hope, we can use them to show those suffering that they’re not alone and, most importantly, inspire them to seek help without fear of judgment.

 Rise With Us

 The goal of The Phoenix is to help as many people as possible find a clear path to recovery, so we make every effort to remove any barriers to getting involved with our community — this includes financial barriers.
 We host daily, FREE classes and events where the only requirement to attend is at least 48 hours of continuous sobriety.
 We also provide all necessary gear to make the activities accessible, as the equipment required for the disciplines we teach is often expensive and can deter people from taking up certain activities.

 We understand that walking into one of our gyms for the first time can be intimidating.
 But make no mistake that before coming to The Phoenix, many of our members had never stepped into a gym or have never been tied into a climbing rope.
 That’s why we host classes ranging in difficulty from beginner to expert that are led by we employ highly trained peer instructors who will meet you where you are at on your fitness and recovery journey. by hosting classes ranging in difficulty from beginner to expert.